venilnoronha/venilnoronha.github.io/_posts/2018-10-07-set-sail-a-production-ready-istio-adapter.md

 This tells the Kubernetes scheduler to not inject the Istio Proxy sidecar if automatic injection is in place.
 We do that because we don't really need a Proxy in front of our Adapter.
 Also, the second annotation marks this pod as _critical_ for the system.

-We also create a transient volume named `tranient-storage` which is used for storing the Adapter output i.e. the `out.txt` file.
+We also create a transient volume named `transient-storage` which is used for storing the Adapter output i.e. the `out.txt` file.
 The following snippet from the above configuration enables us to do that.

 ```yaml
     volumeMounts: